SKSHAMKAUSHAL/Ecommerce_Follow_Along/README.md

 create address form frontend page
 Create an state that will store input address when we click on add address in profile it should navigate to this form page.

+Steps for Milestone 22📝
+You need to create an endpoint that will receive the address from address form in frontend Add the address to the address array inside user collection.